 It's bad enough that you got into your Toyota Prius, pressed the Power button, and nothing happened.
 It's made infuriating when you discover that your trunk lid doesn't open because that little black button that pops it up is battery operated.

 If you want to jump start your Toyota Prius with jumper cables, you DO NOT NEED TO OPEN THE REAR DOOR.
 Just like a regular car, there is a regular car battery under the hood.
 Open the hood, and you will find it under the black cover in the back, right corner.
 I've included a great video at the end of this article with step-by-step instructions to jump-start your Prius.

 However, if you are awaiting roadside service or a friend with a car and jumper cables and you need to get into the trunk in the meantime, this is the problem I will show you how to solve.
-You probably tried to consult your owner's manual and found easy looking instructions like those in the picture to the right.
-An easy two step process: 1) remove the cover and 2) pull the lever.
+You probably tried to consult your owner's manual and found easy-looking instructions.
+An easy two-step process: 1) remove the cover and 2) pull the lever.

-If you are reading this, you learned that 1) it's not an easy two steps process 2) there is nothing in your trunk that remotely resembles either of those diagrams and 3) it's not easy to get to the trunk when the rear door doesn't open.
+If you are reading this, you learned that 1) it's not an easy two-step process 2) there is nothing in your trunk that remotely resembles either of those diagrams and 3) it's not easy to get to the trunk when the rear door doesn't open.